Armenian Americans: First wave of immigration and the Interwar period

-According to the Bureau of Immigration, 54,057 Armenians entered the US between 1899 and 1917.
-The top listed countries of origin were Turkey (46,474), Russia (3,034), Canada (1,577), Great Britain (914) and Egypt (894).
-Immigrants were asked to indicate which state they were going to settle in; for Armenians, the most popular answers were New York (17,391), Massachusetts (14,192), Rhode Island (4,923), Illinois (3,313), California (2,564), New Jersey (2,115), Pennsylvania (2,002), Michigan (1,371).
+According to the Bureau of Immigration, 54,057 Armenians entered the United States between 1899 and 1917.
+The top listed countries of origin were Turkey (46,474), Russia (3,034), Canada (1,577), Great Britain (914), and Egypt (894).
+Immigrants were asked to indicate which state they were going to settle in; for Armenians, the most popular answers were New York (17,391), Massachusetts (14,192), Rhode Island (4,923), Illinois (3,313), California (2,564), New Jersey (2,115), Pennsylvania (2,002), and Michigan (1,371).
 The largest Armenian American communities at that time were located in New York City; Fresno; Worcester, Massachusetts; Boston; Philadelphia; Chicago; Jersey City; Detroit; Los Angeles; Troy, New York; and Cleveland.

-According to estimates, around 77,980 Armenians lived in the US by 1919.
-An unprecedented number of Armenians entered the country in 1920, when the newly established Soviet Union forcefully annexed the First Republic of Armenia, but the Immigration Act of 1924 that restricted immigration from southern and eastern Europe as well as Asia barred many other Armenians from emigrating to the US.
+According to estimates, around 77,980 Armenians lived in the United States by 1919.
+An unprecedented number of Armenians entered the country in 1920, when the newly established Soviet Union forcefully annexed the First Republic of Armenia, but the Immigration Act of 1924, that restricted immigration from southern and eastern Europe as well as Asia, barred many other Armenians from emigrating to the United States.
 Most of the post-World War I immigrants were women and children, in contrast to the prewar immigration, which was predominantly young and male.
 Like Italians, for whom this practice was known as campanilismo, Armenian communities were often formed by people from the same village or town in the Ottoman Empire.
 This practice almost entirely disappeared after World War II.

-In total, 81,729 Armenians entered the US from 1899 to 1931 according to the Immigration and Naturalization Service.
+In total, 81,729 Armenians entered the United States from 1899 to 1931, according to the Immigration and Naturalization Service.